studiometa/js-jump-to/readme.md

-A small script to jump to content.
+A small script to jump to content, check out the [demo](http://studiometa.github.io/js-jump-to/).

 ## Use